Graft-versus-host disease: Causes

+Bone marrow transplantation

 After bone marrow transplantation, T cells present in the graft, either as contaminants or intentionally introduced into the host, attack the tissues of the transplant recipient after perceiving host tissues as antigenically foreign.
 The T cells produce an excess of cytokines, including TNF-α and interferon-gamma (IFNγ).
 A wide range of host antigens can initiate graft-versus-host disease, among them the human leukocyte antigens (HLA).
 However, graft-versus-host disease can occur even when HLA-identical siblings are the donors.
 HLA-identical siblings or HLA-identical unrelated donors often have genetically different proteins (called minor histocompatibility antigens) that can be presented by major histocompatibility complex (MHC) molecules to the donor's T-cells, which see these antigens as foreign and so mount an immune response.

 Antigens most responsible for graft loss are HLA-DR (first six months), HLA-B (first two years), and HLA-A (long-term survival).

 While donor T-cells are undesirable as effector cells of graft-versus-host disease, they are valuable for engraftment by preventing the recipient's residual immune system from rejecting the bone marrow graft (host-versus-graft).
 In addition, as bone marrow transplantation is frequently used to treat cancer, mainly leukemias, donor T-cells have proven to have a valuable graft-versus-tumor effect.
 A great deal of current research on allogeneic bone marrow transplantation involves attempts to separate the undesirable graft-vs-host disease aspects of T-cell physiology from the desirable graft-versus-tumor effect.

 Transfusion-associated GvHD

-This type of GvHD is associated with transfusion of un-irradiated blood to immunocompromised recipients.
-It can also occur in situations in which the blood donor is homozygous and the recipient is heterozygous for an HLA haplotype.
-It is associated with higher mortality (80–90%) due to involvement of bone marrow lymphoid tissue, however the clinical manifestations are similar to GVHD resulting from bone marrow transplantation.
+This type of GvHD is associated with transfusion of unirradiated blood to immunocompromised recipients.
+It can also occur in situations in which the blood donor is homozygous, and the recipient is heterozygous for an HLA haplotype.
+It is associated with higher mortality (80–90%) due to involvement of bone marrow lymphoid tissue; the clinical manifestations are similar to GVHD resulting from bone marrow transplantation.
 Transfusion-associated GvHD is rare in modern medicine.
 It is almost entirely preventable by controlled irradiation of blood products to inactivate the white blood cells (including lymphocytes) within.

 Thymus transplantation

 Thymus transplantation may be said to be able to cause a special type of GvHD because the recipient's thymocytes would use the donor thymus cells as models when going through the negative selection to recognize self-antigens, and could therefore still mistake own structures in the rest of the body for being non-self.
-This is a rather indirect GvHD because it is not directly cells in the graft itself that causes it but cells in the graft that make the recipient's T cells act like donor T cells.
+This is a rather indirect GvHD because it is not directly the cells in the graft itself that cause it, but cells in the graft that make the recipient's T cells act like donor T cells.
 It can be seen as a multiple-organ autoimmunity in xenotransplantation experiments of the thymus between different species.
 Autoimmune disease is a frequent complication after human allogeneic thymus transplantation, found in 42% of subjects over one year post-transplantation.
 However, this is partially explained by the fact that the indication itself, that is, complete DiGeorge syndrome, increases the risk of autoimmune disease.